Haji Mohammad Salim

+Salim was arrested on 2 September 2024 from Bangshal area in Dhaka by the detectives from Dhaka Metropolitan Police.
+He was placed on a five-day remand for interrogating in connection with the murder of Khalid Hasan Saifullah, a student at Ideal College, during the 2024 Bangladesh quota reform movement.

 Early life

 Salim was born on 10 May 1958.
 He studied up to grade nine.

 Career

-Salim was a Bangladesh Nationalist Party (BNP) ward councilor.
+Salim was a Bangladesh Nationalist Party (BNP) ward councillor.
 He had left the party and joined Awami League as he had failed to secure their nomination for the 1996 national election.
 He won the election and was elected to parliament from Dhaka-8 (Lalbagh area) as an Awami League candidate.
 He served in the Treasury Bench of the Jatiya Sangsad.
 He owns Madina Group; Tiger brand cement is one of its products.
 His rival and BNP member of parliament, Nasiruddin Ahmed Pintu, was his protégé.

 On 5 January 2014, Salim was elected to parliament as an independent candidate.
 The Daily Star described him as a "rebel Awami League" candidate.
 He was the joint secretary of Dhaka City unit of Awami League.
 He beat Mostafa Jalal Mohiuddin, the Awami League candidate in the election.
 In April 2014, he faced contempt of court charges after he obstructed a mobile court drive evicting illegal structures around Lalbagh Fort.

 In 2015, Salim tried to contest the Dhaka South mayoral election but did not receive approval from his party.
 He extended his support to the Awami League candidate Sayeed Khokon.

 In 2018, Salim was elected to the parliament from Dhaka-7 as a candidate of Awami League.

+In June 2016, Salim was elected President of Rahmatganj MFS and served until his arrest in 2024.

-In December, Salim collected nomination forms from Awami League to contest Dhaka South Mayoral elections.
+In December 2019, Salim collected nomination forms from Awami League to contest Dhaka South Mayoral elections.
 He lost the nomination to Sheikh Fazle Noor Taposh, who went on to win the election.

+On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Salim.
+Instead his son, Mohammad Solaiman Selim, got the nomination.